peiyunh/tiny/README.md

 ### Clustering
 We derive canonical bounding box shapes by K-medoids clustering (`cluster_rects.m`).
 For reproducibility, we provide our clustering results in `data/widerface/RefBox_N25.mat`.
 We also provide the version after template resolution analysis in `data/widerface/RefBox_N25_scaled.mat` (Fig. 8 in our paper).

+### Evaluation
+We provide both our own version of evaluation script (`cnn_widerface_eval.m`) and official evaluation script (`eval_tools/`).
+Our version consistently produces slightly lower numbers than the official one, but runs much faster.